Skip to content

 An elderly woman is driving a car but should stop doing these if 75, giving a thumbs up.

-The new regulations don’t force anyone to stop driving their current automobile.
-You can keep your gas-powered car as long as you want.
-The rules also don’t prevent you from buying a used gas-powered car.
+The new regulations do not force anyone to stop driving their current vehicle.
+You can keep your gas-powered car, and the rules also do not prevent people from buying used gas-powered vehicles.

-This means that even as new electric vehicle sales increase, consumers will still have plenty of options when it comes to purchasing used gas-powered cars.
+So even as electric vehicle sales increase, drivers will still have choices when it comes to owning and buying gas-powered cars.

 How to Get a Free Car: Everything You Need to Know